All about sample-size calculations for A/B testing: Novel extensions and practical guide: Sample Size for Correlated Data

 Now using $k = 448$ per arm, based on the same aforementioned data generating mechanism, we can simulate control and treatment arm data separately, with the control using $\mu = p_x$ in step (b) and the treatment using $\mu = p_y$ instead.
 This constitutes one data set, and we repeat this process and independently generate 10,000 new data sets under the null and the alternative respectively to assess the performance of type I error and power.
 The true treatment difference is 0 under the null with $p_x = p_y = 0.6$ for both arms, and is 0.05 under the alternative with $p_x = 0.6$, and $p_y = 0.65$.

 For each generated data set, we can compute the point and variance estimate of the metric using the Delta method shown in \eqref{Xbar} and \eqref{deltaXbar} in Section \ref{sec:deltaAM} for both control and treatment arms separately.
-In the end, the significance for each data set can be determined by checking if the corresponding t-statistic larger than the critical value, i.e.
+In the end, the significance for each data set can be determined by checking if the corresponding t-statistic larger than the critical value, i.e. $\left|\frac{\bar{Y} -\bar{X} }{\sqrt{\var(\bar{Y}) + \var(\bar{X}})}\right| > z_{1-\alpha/2}$.
 Aggregating across 10,000 data sets under $H_0$ and $H_1$ gives satisfactory type I error rate of 4.9\% and power of 80.9\%, respectively.

 In comparison, if we compute the sample size using i.i.d. method \eqref{iidSS_bin} instead, $n=1,472$ sessions are required, which is obviously smaller than our proposed method suggesting 2,246 sessions (i.e. $k\cdot \mu_N$).
 In order to assess the corresponding power and type I error, we considered two scenarios to meet 1,472 sessions: (i) maintain number of sessions per user ($N_i$), but number of users $k$ is reduced from the proposed method; and (ii) maintain $k = 448$ users from the proposed method, but reduce $N_i$ proportionally.
 The corresponding power drops down to 75.8\% in scenario (i) and 68.1\% in scenario (ii), and scenario (i) additionally has inflated the type I error to 11.4\%, while scenario (ii) is reasonable with 5.1\%.
 We broadened the simulation cases as shown in Table \ref{t:simu_setup} including varying average number of sessions per user in step (a) from $\lambda=5$ to 20, true mean difference from 0.05 to 0.02 and 0.2 under the alternative, truncated normal for $p_i$ to uniform with the same range.
 Then we follow the same procedure as above and report the results in Table \ref{t:simu_delta} for the proposed method and Table \ref{t:simu_iid} for the standard method.